RIAEvangelist/PHP-Grepolis-JSON-API/readme.markdown

 Grepolis JSON API
 =====================

 This is a PHP based Grepolis JSON API.
 It gets the gZipped Grepolis CSV data from the specified world server and parses it into a useable JSON formate for client side consumption.
+It also Adds in useful information and formatting like which oceans towns and islands are in as well as allied/unallied user lists etc.

 It also uses CORS to allow direct Javascript or JQuery request from remote domains.